Oil drops after strong rally as new COVID-19 variants weigh

 Argentina’s oil output also started to rise, pressuring prices.

-However, U.S. crude stockpiles fell last week for a third straight week, dropping by 6.6 million barrels to 469 million barrels, the lowest level since March, the Energy Information Administration said.
-Analysts in a Reuters poll had forecast an increase of 985,000 barrels.

-Yet the continuous struggle caused by the emerging variants of the virus and doubts about the efficacy of vaccines continues to dampen sentiment.
+The continuous struggle caused by the emerging variants of the virus and doubts about the efficacy of vaccines also dampened sentiment.

 A UK scientist said the coronavirus variant found in the British county of Kent is likely “to sweep the world” and could undermine the protection given by vaccines.